tidyverse/tidyverse.org/content/blog/2019-11-testthat-2-3-0/index.markdown

 You'll need to use `verify_output()` in concert with git.
 Whenever the output changes, you'll get a test failure, but to see the change, you'll need to use git.
-If the change is correct, commit it with git; if it's incorrect, revert it.
+If the change is correct, commit it with git.
+If it's incorrect, fix your code and rerun the tests.
+Once fixed, the git diff will disappear.

-`verify_output()` works a little like RMarkdown: you give it some R code and it will run it and interleave the input and ouptut.
+`verify_output()` works a little like RMarkdown: you give it some R code and it will run it, interleaving the input and output.
 For example, imagine we were writing some tests to check that tibbles print correctly: